Porcelain Crowns in Abington & Cheltenham, PA

 There is no recovery after your dental crown is placed.
 You may have some residual feeling from the anesthesia we used when preparing your tooth for the crown, but that quickly dissipates.
 Otherwise, you can use your new crowned tooth immediately.

-Porcelain crowns are basically life preservers for heavily damaged teeth.
-Without a crown, the damaged tooth will probably need to be extracted.
+Porcelain crowns are life preservers for heavily damaged teeth.
+Without a crown, the damaged tooth may need to be extracted.
 It won’t be strong enough to handle biting and chewing once the damaged/decayed portion is removed.
 So, if you want to keep the tooth, a crown is the only option.
 If you want to extract the tooth, you can replace it with a dental implant or a bridge.

 Porcelain veneers are only cosmetic improvements to teeth.
 The veneers are placed onto the front of the tooth or teeth, improving their appearance.
 Porcelain veneers are only cosmetic, however, and they don’t do anything to strengthen the tooth.
-Any decay or damage needs to be addressed before a tooth can get a veneer.
+Any decay or damage must be addressed before a tooth can get a veneer.
 Also, veneers usually only last 10-15 years.

 Porcelain crowns cover the entire tooth.
-They not only make the tooth look perfect, but they also return function.
+They not only make the tooth look perfect, but they also restore function.
 So, porcelain crowns are cosmetic and functional.
 Porcelain crowns can last for decades, often the remainder of the person’s life.

 Dental Crowns Before & After Images